zerosansan/td3_ddpg_sac_dqn_qlearning_sarsa_mobile_robot_navigation/README.md

 ## BibTeX Citation

-If you have used this repository in any of your scientific work, please consider citing my work:
+If you have used this repository in any of your scientific work, please consider citing my work (submitted to IROS2023):

 ```
-@inproceedings{anas2022comparison,
+@misc{anas2023deep,
-  title={Comparison of Deep Q-Learning, Q-Learning and SARSA Reinforced Learning for Robot Local Navigation},
+      title={Deep Reinforcement Learning-Based Mapless Crowd Navigation with Perceived Risk of the Moving Crowd for Mobile Robots},
-  author={Anas, Hafiq and Ong, Wee Hong and Malik, Owais Ahmed},
+      author={Hafiq Anas and Ong Wee Hong and Owais Ahmed Malik},
-  booktitle={International Conference on Robot Intelligence Technology and Applications},
+      year={2023},
-  pages={443--454},
+      eprint={2304.03593},
-  year={2022},
+      archivePrefix={arXiv},
-  organization={Springer}
+      primaryClass={cs.RO}
 }
 ```